-As part of the issuance process for server certificates, OATI webCARES checks for a CAA record for the URL specified in the commonName field (which is also used in the subjectAltName extension of the server certificate to be issued), following the processing instructions set forth in RFC 8659, for any records found.
+As part of the issuance process for server certificates, OATI webCARES retrieves and processes CAA records for the URL specified in the commonName field (which is also used in the subjectAltName extension of the server certificate to be issued), following the processing instructions set forth in RFC 8659, for any records found.
 If this check (and all others) pass, OATI webCARES will issue a server certificate for this URL within the next five minutes.